SumitPokale7/Python/README.md

 # Scripts
-This repository contains any scripts which were developed to perform ad-hoc tasks.
+This repository contains any scripts which were developed to perform AWS tasks.

 # Overview